Mother’s Day Crochet Gift Idea–Spa Set

 To continue on with the pattern, scroll down!

-4 worsted/aran weight 100% cotton yarn such as Lily Sugar’n’Cream or Paintbox cotton in three colors—a medium, a light, and a white are preferred, but ultimately up to you, but you will need one ball of each color plus a little extra of the medium color, and a Jumbo sized (#7 jumbo) yarn such as Bernat Maker Big, for the basket, one skein will be needed
+4 worsted/aran weight 100% cotton yarn such as Lily Sugar’n’Cream or Paintbox cotton (my favorite!) in three colors—a medium, a light, and a white are preferred, but ultimately up to you, but you will need one ball of each color plus a little extra of the medium color, and a Jumbo sized (#7 jumbo) yarn such as Bernat Maker Big, for the basket, one skein will be needed

 • Yarn needle for weaving in ends